vseventer/parcel-plugin-remove-index-html/README.md

 # parcel-plugin-remove-index-html
->
+> Remove `index.html` from internal links in Parcel's build output.

 [Parcel][parcel] is great, but unfortunately the HTML build output will include a trailing `index.html` for internal links.
 This plugin will strip `index.html` from `<a>` and `<link>` tags using [PostHTML][posthtml], making your URLs beautiful again.
 External URLs not part of your Parcel build will be left untouched.

 ## Examples
-Things this plug-in will replace:
+Things this plugin will replace:
 * `<a href="/contact/index.html">` to `<a href="/contact/">`.
 * `<link href="/contact/index.html" rel="canonical" />` to `<link href="/contact/" rel="canonical" />`.
 * `<a href="http://local.dev/contact/index.html">` to `<a href="http://local.dev/contact/">` if using Parcel's `--public-url http://local.dev` flag.

-Things this plug-in will not replace:
+Things this plugin will not replace:
 * `<a href="https://www.example.com/index.html">`
 * `<p>This is a sample text mentioning index.html</p>`